 - Break free of the traditional, touristy study abroad locations by living in Maynooth, Ireland, a quaint community known as the only college town in Ireland.
 Then push yourself to step into Dublin, which is only a short train or bus ride away.

-At Maynooth University you’ll be taking courses alongside Irish students and other international peers.
-The university offers courses in business and law, education, humanities, social sciences and STEM, making it a perfect location to take courses toward your major or general education requirements.
-Interested students can also explore their roots or simply make the most of their time in Ireland by completing the Irish Cultural Heritage Certificate, which offers an interdisciplinary evaluation of early Irish cultural history.
+At Maynooth University, you’ll be taking courses alongside Irish students and other international peers.
+The university offers courses in a wide variety of disciplines making it a perfect location to take courses toward your major or general education requirements.
+Interested students can also explore their roots or simply make the most of their time in Ireland by completing the Irish Cultural Heritage Certificate which offers an interdisciplinary evaluation of early Irish cultural history.
 The BCA course and other courses in peace and conflict studies offer meaningful opportunities to study themes of social justice and change.

 Cultural Activities & Excursions

-With the help of your BCA Dublin Resident Director, get to know the local highlights of Maynooth, find the best ways to get around and quickly gain the confidence to strike out on your own and visit Dublin and other parts of Ireland.
-You’ll also travel with your RD outside of Maynooth.
-Excursions vary by semester but in the past have included Belfast, Northern Ireland, to see the famous murals and speak with locals about the ongoing Irish peace process; Abbey Theater, to learn about up-and-coming Irish writers and artists; and Newgrange, an ancient passage tomb that predates England’s Stonehenge.
+With the help of your BCA Dublin resident director, get to know the local highlights of Maynooth, find the best ways to get around and quickly gain the confidence to strike out on your own and visit Dublin and other parts of Ireland.
+You’ll also travel with your RD outside of Maynooth to learn more about Irish history and culture.
+On the BCA signature excursion you will travel as a group to Belfast, Northern Ireland, to see the famous murals, speak with locals about the ongoing Irish peace process and reflect on the importance of peace and conflict skills for resolving disputes both large and small.

 Dublin is the capital of Ireland and it’s known as one of the most fast-paced, youthful cities in Europe.
 Whether it’s Irish music, classical literature, lively pubs or famous theaters, Dublin has something for everyone.
 You can visit dozens of art galleries and museums, and enjoy the vibrant, cultural scene that makes Dublin a beautiful place to live and visit.
 Dublin is a UNESCO City of Literature — famous writers and playwrights have left their mark on Dublin, including William Butler Yeats, Seamus Heaney, Oscar Wilde and more.
 Many famous actors also got their start in Dublin, including Colin Farrell and Gabriel Byrne.